 - During the negotiation, confirm each key point that you agree.

 - For major negotiations, keep a written record of key points as you agree them.
-Consider signing ?heads of agreement? before negotiating final details.
+Consider signing 'heads of agreement' setting out the main terms before negotiating final details.

 - Try to leave final discussions on price until the end of the negotiation - giving the supplier time to find ways of making the deal more competitive.